-Like the Technical Assistance (TA) Grants from round one in 2018 and round two in 2019, the Natural Resources Conservation Service (NRCS) has entered into an agreement with NACD to provide funding to enhance conservation district technical assistance across the nation, with a significant portion of the granted funds to be awarded directly to conservation districts to hire staff where additional capacity is needed to improve customer service and reduce workload pressure.
+Like the Technical Assistance (TA) Grants from round one in 2018 and round two in 2019, the Natural Resources Conservation Service (NRCS) entered into a third agreement with NACD to provide funding to enhance conservation district technical assistance across the nation, with a significant portion of the granted funds to be awarded directly to conservation districts to hire staff where additional capacity is needed to improve customer service and reduce workload pressure.

-- $1,350,000 allocated as grants to hire local district/state agency/state association/RC&D/tribal employees to assist landowners in implementing Conservation Stewardship Program (CSP) contracts
+- $2,700,000 allocated as grants to hire local district/state agency/state association/RC&D/tribal employees to assist landowners in implementing Conservation Stewardship Program (CSP) contracts.

-- $5,150,000 allocated as grants to hire local district/state agency/state association/RC&D/tribal employees to provide conservation operations planning assistance (COTA)
+- $9,000,000 allocated as grants to hire local district/state agency/state association/RC&D/tribal employees to provide conservation operations planning assistance (COTA).